uninterruptedpowersupply/Stable-Diffusion-Mobile-UI/README.md

 Lower Priority / To Be Addressed Later (or Never):
 -------------------------------------------------------------------------------------------------------------------
+~~High memory usage at resolutions greater than 768x768~~,

 Add support for Stable Diffusion 3 and Flux when consumer hardware can support them (aware of SD 3.5 variants),

 Allow users to paste numbers with commas in the custom resolution menu,

 Add vae and lora support,

-fix the hight resource requiremnts of SDXL ( 7-6.7gb vram at 512x512 )
+fix the hight resource requiremnts of SDXL ( 5.5gb vram at 512x512 )

-High memory usage at resolutions greater than 768x768,

 Make it ios compatible.